 - Intune Compliance policy setup for iOS Devices here

-1. Sign in to the Azure portal with an account that has Intune admin access.
+- 1. Sign in to the Endpoint Manager portal with an account that has Intune admin access.

-3. Select Intune – Device Compliance – Compliance – Policies – and Click on +Create policy button to create new compliance policy and select platform as “Android”.
+- 3. Select Intune – Device Compliance – Compliance – Policies – and Click on +Create policy button to create a new compliance policy and select the platform as “Android”.

-5. Device Health is the setting where compliance engine will check whether Android devices to be reported as.
+- 5. Device Health is the setting where the compliance engine will check whether Android devices to be reported.
 Device health attestation service has loads of checks included like TPM 2.0, BitLocker encryption, etc..

-6. Device Properties is the setting where Intune Admins define a minimum and maximum versions of operating system details for the corporate application access.
-I would keep minimum version as Android version 6 wherever possible.
+- 6. Device Properties is the setting where Intune Admins define minimum and maximum versions of operating system details for the corporate application access.
+I would keep the minimum version as Android version 6 wherever possible.

-7. System Security is the setting where Intune Admins define password policies for the Windows devices.
-There are 3 sections in these settings – Password, Encryption and Device Security.
+- 7. System Security is the setting where Intune Admins define password policies for Windows devices.
+There are 3 sections in these settings – Password, Encryption, and Device Security.

 Password Compliance Policy for Android – I would create a complex Alphanumeric password for Android devices along with all the above configurations.